 2. Focusing the work of Healthcare professionals on patient health

-This attempt to reorganize the relationships between patients, healthcare professionals, and administration is much helped by the introduction of new digital technology for exchanges between healthcare or insurance organizations, and the creation of health cards.
+This attempt to reorganize the relationships between patients, healthcare professionals, and administration is much helped by introducing new digital technology for exchanges between healthcare or insurance organizations and creating health cards.
 These factors can often lead to drastic improvements.

 In France, with the universal health care SESAM Vitale program, for example:

-- 1.257 billion electronic claim forms were used in 2019; 93% of all claim forms with administrative productivity and treatment costs divided by 6 for the claims in question.
+- 1.207 billion electronic claim forms were used in 2020; 93% of all claim forms with administrative productivity and treatment costs were divided by 6 for the claims in question.

-- 12% of the French population has a shared Electronic Medical Record ( smart EMR) in January 2020.
+- 12% of the French population has a Shared Electronic Medical Record ( smart EMR) in January 2021".

-"Carte Vitale" is a card with an embedded microcontroller that certifies entitlement to health insurance.
+"Carte Vitale" is a card with an embedded microcontroller certifying health insurance entitlement.

 This record, therefore, cuts errors and hesitancy in emergencies and improves the quality of services provided.
-It also enhances cooperation between all healthcare workers, pooling all available information on patients into a centralized file.
+It also enhances cooperation between healthcare workers, pooling all available patient information into a centralized file.

 Electronic Medical Records streamline healthcare systems.

-Smart EMRs limit the number of medical interventions and ensure that the care provided for patients is consistent.
+Smart EMRs limit the number of medical interventions and ensure that patient care is consistent.
 There are also advantages to government health policy: a well-treated patient does not have to keep coming back.

 Benefits of smart mart cards in healthcare

-Using smart cards speeds up the transition to paperless, electronic procedures and data exchanges, which are three formidable catalysts for the modernization of systems.
+Using smart cards speeds up the transition to paperless electronic procedures and data exchanges, three formidable catalysts for systems modernization.

 In terms of administration, the results obtained are impressive.

-Yet this technology is often under-used at present, in areas where it will produce excellent results.
+Yet this technology is often under-used in areas where it will produce excellent results.

-- Strong identification and authentication for patients and healthcare professionals are key features of computerized card and should be implemented in the healthcare sector.
+- Strong identification and authentication (ID verification) for patients and healthcare professionals are critical features of computerized cards and should be implemented in the healthcare sector.
 Yet this is not the case in many countries.

-- Implementing health care cards with an identification number and PIN or biometric authentication would enable the creation of personalized, online services, a quintessentially «patient-centric» approach, yet these initiatives are still in the development stages.
+- Implementing health care cards with an identification number and PIN or biometric authentication would enable creating personalized online services, a quintessentially «patient-centric» approach.
+Yet, these initiatives are still in the development stages.

-- The ability to verify benefits, expiration dates, repeated, and multiple uses are on the whole underused.
+- The ability to verify benefits, expiration dates, and multiple uses is underused.

 - Thus far, the benefits of paperless, electronic medical data exchanges have not been fully tapped.
-Yet cards have a crucial role to play in creating consistent databases, with the automatic reading of data, and the temporary or permanent confidential local storage of additional data such as blood groups, allergies, chronic diseases, and associated treatments.
+Yet cards have a crucial role in creating consistent databases, automatic data reading, and temporary or permanent confidential local storage of additional data such as blood groups, allergies, chronic diseases, and associated treatments.

 The best part?

-This robust technology can strike at the heart of fraud mechanisms, often with minimal investment in infrastructures, and without significant changes for patients and healthcare professionals.
+This robust technology can strike at the heart of fraud mechanisms, often with minimal infrastructure investment and without significant changes for patients and healthcare professionals.

 Smart card technology is an invaluable asset to combat healthcare fraud and errors in the interest of all.

-Thales provided technical services and products during the implementation of 11 national electronic health care systems, including the German Gesundheitskarte (picture above) or Chifa card, an eHealthcare solution in Algeria.
+Thales provided technical services and products while implementing 11 national electronic healthcare systems, including the German Gesundheitskarte (picture above) or Chifa card, an eHealthcare solution in Algeria.

-Our contribution to these electronic health care projects provides us with an excellent overview of the technology involved, its applications, and the quality of information systems, as well as the social context of its use.
+Our contribution to these electronic healthcare projects provides an excellent overview of the technology involved, its applications, the quality of information systems, and the social context of its use.

-Furthermore, our experts have provided support for national debates on how to improve systems, in particular, to fight fraud and cut the number of errors.
+Furthermore, our experts have supported national debates on improving systems to fight fraud and reduce errors.